stef/klutshnik/README.md

     "Updatable Oblivious Key Management for Storage Systems" by Stanislaw Jarecki, Hugo Krawczyk, and Jason Resch

+The Threshold OPRF is based on: https://eprint.iacr.org/2017/363

+    "TOPPSS: Cost-minimal Password-Protected Secret Sharing based on Threshold OPRF" by Stanislaw Jarecki, Aggelos Kiayias, Hugo Krawczyk, and Jiayu Xu

 Within this, the DKG is based on

     "Secure Distributed Key Generation for Discrete-Log Based Cryptosystems"